5. Isle Adam to Epernay

 - May 8

 25th - 28th April We had paid for the marina until the end of April, but we actually finished getting the boat ready quite quickly and so we decided to go to the town of Isle Adam, just 1 mile away and two locks - one being the marina lock.
 I had completely forgotton how to turn on the headphone sets, and assumed that they weren't working properly.
-We didn't realise just how invaluable they are, especially as the marina lock is very tight and it is a tight turn onto the River Oise and I had to keep a look out for other boats.
+We hadn't realised just how invaluable they were, especially as the marina lock is very narrow and it is a tight left turn onto the River Oise plus I had to keep a look out for other boats.
 Thankfully it was a short journey, but I so appreciated just how much communication is required.
 Hand signals are fine, if the captain is looking at you!!🫣

 The marina was very small and so we stayed on the visitors pontoon, which is a floating pontoon on the side of the river and so yet again we were exposed to the commercial traffic, but Ayhan has mastered the mooring lines, so whilst a bit uncomfortable at times, it wasn't an issue.
 We basically had the visitors pontoon all to oursevles and being quite hidden from everyone, I was able to do some laundry and change over to summer bedding and hang everything out to air and dry.
 A great spring clean!
 Feeling ready for the cruising season to begin!